paulbradshaw/jsintro/README.md

 Preview the effects in a browser.

+## Step 4 merge those changes into the master version by creating a push request

+## Step 5 explore jQuery

 For a bigger challenge, try rewriting the HTML with **jQuery**, which is much much better for this sort of functionality.

 [jQuery](https://jquery.com/) is a JavaScript **library**: libraries are collections of functions which have already been written to solve a common problem.